nats-io/nats.deno/README.md

 For example the subject may add additional information that can be useful in providing a context to the message.

-Instead of subscribing to each specific subject that you may receive a message, you can create subscriptions that have wildcards.
+Instead of subscribing to each specific subject for which you may want to receive a message, you can create subscriptions that have wildcards.
 Wildcards match one or more tokens in a subject, but tokens represented by a wildcard are not specified.